tubearchivist/docs/mkdocs/docs/settings/application.md

 ### Limitation
 There is only one cookie per Tube Archivist instance.
 This will be shared between all users.

-## PO Token
-Also known as _proof of origin token_, this is a token required in some cases by YT to validate the requests.
-See the wiki on the yt-dlp repo with more info, particularly the [PO Token Guide](https://github.com/yt-dlp/yt-dlp/wiki/PO-Token-Guide) page.

 ## PO Token Provider URL
 Instruct yt-dlp to automatically fetch PO tokens from a token provider.